 If your original images look grainy, blurry, pixelated, jagged or just plain bad at 200%, they will look that way (or worse) in print.

-- If so, there is, unfortunately, no ideal way to fix poor quality originals.
+- If so, there is no ideal way to fix poor quality originals.

-- Attempting to fix the images (in Photoshop or similar programs) can only do so much, and may make things worse if overdone.
+- Attempting to fix the images (by sharpening them in Photoshop, for example) can only do so much and may make things worse if overdone.

 How to avoid grain, blur and pixelation